Nobody’s Home – Adventures in 8 Bit Architecture

 Where there is hilarity, there’s a project for me to do.

 Video games have been part of my life since my father bought me a Colecovision console in the early 1980s.
 It was Atari’s main rival for a handful of years before Nintendo came along and changed everything.
-As much fun as it was controlling the hero and saving the world, I alos loved the differnt mazes, buildings and rooms that hero would navigate through.
+As much fun as it was controlling the hero and saving the world, I also loved the differen mazes, buildings and rooms that hero would navigate through.

 Arrogant experts + 1980s video games = A coffee table book of formal critiques of 8 Bit Architecture.